NikUstimenko/acoustotreams/_sources/tmatrix.rst.txt

 Next, we choose set the illumination to be propagating along the x axis.
-The z component of the wave vector of the plane wave has to match to the wave vector component of the lattice interaction, i.e. the Bloch wave vector.
+The z component of the wave vector of the plane wave has to match to the wave vector component of the lattice interaction, i.e., the Bloch wave vector.

 .. literalinclude:: examples/chain.py
    :language: python